It is possible to set your preferences in Google Scholar to display the Findit@MU link.

 You can look for additional subject-specific resources in the subject guides.

 If you do not find the html or PDF full-text of the article within the database, just click the next to the article citation.
 The article will display if available electronically.
-If there is no online access, you'll be given the opportunity to look for a print copy in the MERLIN Catalog.
+If there is no online access, you'll be given the opportunity to look for a print copy in the Library Catalog.
 If the article is not available online or in print, you can request the article via Interlibrary Loan.